High Country Remembers 9/11

-HIGH COUNTRY — Two decades later, the High Country remembers.
-Several organizations throughout the community have planned events this year that commemorate the 20th anniversary of Sept.
-11, 2001, to honor the lives lost and pay respect to local police and first responders.
+Two decades later, the High Country remembers.
+Several organizations throughout the community have planned events this year that commemorate Sept.
+11, 2001, honor the lives lost and pay respect to local police and first responders.

 On Saturday, Sept.
 11, Saloon Studios will honor first responders and remember those lost on 9/11 with an outdoor concert.